shawn11ZX/CodingPractices/common_errors.md

     - empty tree is subtree of any tree including itself

 ## 4.11 tree random node
     - Random.nextInt maybe negative, use nextInt(bound) instead of nextInt() % bound

+## 4.12 sum of tree path
+    - to compute time complexity for a tree related algorithm, conside balanced and non-balance (such as a list) seperately